CrushSuite/crush-suite-sdk/README.md

 ```

 #### Hooks
-The `useCrushSuite` hook exposes relevant data and helpers to manage compliance on the front-end.
+The `useCrushSuite` hook exposes relevant data and helpers to manage compliance on the front-end, provided by the CrushSuite context.

 Data that can be used for compliance includes:
 - `customerDOB` (string)
 - `shippingState` (string)
 - `ageVerified` (boolean)
+- `complianceProduct` (number)

+***Note: Context data is saved to cookies on update, and retrieved for the next session***

 #### Helpers